-To view troubles from an LED or Fixed Message LCD5501Z keypad:
+To view troubles from an LED Keypad:

-A trouble will be indicated by the Trouble light/message, which will remain ON until the trouble condition is cleared.
-If you cannot determine the cause of the trouble condition, contact your installer for assistance.
+A trouble will be indicated by the Trouble light which will remain ON until the trouble condition is cleared.
+If you cannot determine or remedy the cause of the trouble condition, contact your installer for assistance.

-To view the type of trouble condition, press [1/2].
-One or more zone indicators will turn ON, indicating the various trouble conditions:
+To view the type of trouble condition, press [][2].
+One or more zone lights will turn ON, indicating the various trouble conditions:

-ZONE INDICATOR TVDE ΛE TDALIDI D = ZUNE INDICATOR IYPE UF IKUUBLE :
+Zone Light Type of Trouble

+1 Service required.
+Call your installation company for service.
+Press [1] and one or more of the zone lights corresponding to the following system troubles will turn ON:

+5. General System Supervisory 1.
+Low Battery

+6. Not used 2.
+Bell Circuit Trouble

+3. General System Trouble 7.PC5204 Low Battery 4.
+General System Tamper 8.PC5204 AC Failure

-- 1 Service required.
-Call your installation company for service. - 2 Indicates the loss of AC power.
-When this trouble occurs, the Trouble light will turn ON but keypad buzzer will not sound. - 3 Telephone line trouble. - 4 The panel has failed to communicate with the central station. - zones will turn ON. - 7 Low zone battery.
+2 Indicates the loss of AC power.
+When this trouble occurs, the Trouble light will turn ON but the keypad buzzer will not sound.

+3 Telephone line trouble.

+4 The panel has failed to communicate with the central station.

+5 Zone fault.
+Press [5] and the zone light(s) corresponding to the faulted zones will turn ON.

+6 Zone tamper.
+Press [6] and the zone light(s) corresponding to the tampered zones will turn ON.

+7 Low zone battery.
 This trouble is generated when a wireless device exhibits a low battery condition.